ChristianZ97/2025-Spring-RL/HW1/README.md

 # Install TensorBoard
 conda install tensorboard -y

-# For M2 Mac, you may need to fix the AttributeError when using LunarLander.
+# May need to fix the AttributeError when using LunarLander.
 conda install -c conda-forge box2d-py
 ```